tqchen/tinyflow/README.md

 it is important to make modular and reusable components for to enable us to build customized learning system easily.

 - Course Material for teaching DL system.
-TinyFlow is be a perfect material to teach new student the concepts of deep learning systems.
+TinyFlow can be used to teach student the concepts in deep learning systems.
   - e.g. design homeworks on implementing symbolic differentiation, memory allocation, operator fusion.
 - Experiment bed for learning system researchers.
 TinyFlow allows easy addition with new system features with the modular design being portable to other system that reuses NNVM.